Neko-Box-Coder/DSResult/README.md

 You can change the backend option by setting the `DS_EXPECTED_BACKEND` cmake option to either `TL`, `LITE`, `STD` or `CUSTOM`.

+If you don't want any file paths in the binary, you can set the `DS_NO_PATH` to true in cmake.

 Then you can include DSResult with `#include "DSResult/DSResult.hpp"`.

 ### Manual